How to Effectively Find Scholarships

 Thousands of organizations and companies offer scholarships every year.
 Some of the big name scholarships are easier to track, but in general you want to search for scholarships with a reliable database that has consistently updated scholarships with accurate deadlines, and respects your personal data.

-Get Schooled recommends JLV’s Scholarship database.
-They don’t require creating an account and are completely free to use.
+Get Schooled recommends Scholarships360 and JLV’s scholarship databases.
+They don’t require creating an account to view scholarships and are completely free to use.
 All scholarships listed include links to applications and up-to-date scholarship deadlines.
 If you want to try other databases, check our list of our favorite scholarship aggregators here.

 3. Have a trusted friend, teacher, family member, OR Get Schooled review your scholarship application!